1.2 In this Policy:

 (b) comply with a request by you to ‘opt-out’ of receiving further communications within a reasonable time frame.

-10.1 If an individual has a complaint about our handling of their personal information, they should address their complaint in writing to the details below.
+10.1 If you are concerned about our handing of your personal information, please address your complaint in writing to our Privacy Officer using the contact details below.